 Commentary is rightly asked of the estate.
-But that is a request Bloore himself denied because his remarks could be given too much weight.
+That is a request Bloore himself denied because his remarks could be given too much weight.
 Painters tend to speak as artistically as they paint.
 As methodically, coherently and clearly too.
 So Bloore was an exemplary speaker.
-But his understanding of the meaning of his work could not be resolved in unambiguous words, and so he stuck to silence.
-Now he has left us to try.
-And none knew Ron Bloore better than he at the helm of this site.
+But his understanding of the meanings in his own work could not be resolved into unambiguous “ artist’s statements” and so he kept silent in that regard.
+Now he has left us to try for ourselves - and there is no risk of being given too much weight.

-Bloore's art and, to some extent, his public life are our concerns.
+Still, Bloore's art and, to some extent, his public life are the site's main concerns.
 In terms of his personal life, suffice it to say, he was born in Brampton ON (at 2:49 a.m.
 May 29, 1925), he had an older brother, two wives (both named Dorothy), four children and died in Toronto ON (at about 1:30 p.m.
 September 4, 2009).

 The oldest sections of the site were designed for 56Kbps modems.
 Later on gallery pages were tailored to 1Mbps broadband and larger monitors.
-Now, with higher speed connections and new browser features images are gathered onto single long pages and high resolution scans open in separate windows.
+Now, with higher speed connections and new browser features images are gathered onto single long pages but higher resolution scans still open in separate windows.

 Ronbloore.ca is being updated piecemeal.
 New pages are being posted even when they are in early stages of development.
 Recently added or altered pages appear in light text on the Contents page and hovering on the links will reveal when they were added or updated.
 No page on the site is ever really finalized.